 Rachel Potter is Professor of Modern Literature at the University of East Anglia.
 She writes on literature and censorship, free expression and writers organisations, modernist literature and early twentieth century culture.
 She has been exploring the early history of International PEN for a number of years, research which is central to her forthcoming book, The World Literary Republic: Literature and Free Expression 1921-1948.
 Her published books include Obscene Modernism: Literary Censorship and Experiment 1900-1940 (OUP, 2013), The Edinburgh Guide to Modernist Literature (EUP, 2012), and Modernism and Democracy: Literary Culture 1900-1930 (OUP, 2006).

-contemporary Indian poetry and censorship in India; the politics of literature; postcolonialism as a field of debate and issues of translation, modernism and cosmopolitanism.
-She has recently published a translation of Kolatkar’s Kala Ghoda Poems into French (Gallimard, 2013), Arun Kolatkar and Literary Modernism in India, Moving Lines (Bloomsbury, 2014) and co-edited the following special issues : “Problèmes d’histoire littéraire indienne” (Revue de Littérature Comparée, 2015), “A partir de l’Inde” (Littérature, 2016) and “The Worlds of Bombay Poetry” (Journal of Postcolonial Writing, 2017).
+Laetitia Zecchini is a research fellow at the CNRS in Paris.
+Her research interests include contemporary Indian poetry and the politics of literature.
+She also writes on questions of censorship, translation, postcolonial criticism and world literature/world modernisms.
+Her main publications include a translation of Kolatkar’s Kala Ghoda Poems into French (Gallimard, 2013); Arun Kolatkar and Literary Modernism in India, Moving Lines (Bloomsbury, 2014) and the co-editing of the following special issues : “Problèmes d’histoire littéraire indienne” (Revue deLittérature Comparée, 2015), “A partir de l’Inde” (Littérature, 2016), “The Worlds of Bombay Poetry” (Journal of Postcolonial Writing, 2017).